themains/know_your_ip/README.rst

 `presentation <https://github.com/themains/know_your_ip/tree/master/know_your_ip/presentation/kip.pdf>`__ on
 its use in cybersecurity analysis workflow.

-The API of the package is pretty simple.
-The workhorse function of the package is ``know_your_ip``.
-It takes a csv file with a single column of IP addresses, details about the API keys (in `know_your_ip.cfg <know_your_ip/know_your_ip.cfg>`__) and which columns you would like from which service (in `this example columns.txt <know_your_ip/columns.txt>`__), and appends the requested results to the IP list.
+You can use the package in two different ways.
+You can call it from the shell, or you can use it as an external library.
+From the shell, you can run ``know_your_ip``.
+It takes a csv with a single column of IP addresses (sample file: `input.csv <know_your_ip/examples/input.csv>`__), details about the API keys (in `know_your_ip.cfg <know_your_ip/know_your_ip.cfg>`__) and which columns you would like from which service (in `this example columns.txt <know_your_ip/columns.txt>`__), and appends the requested results to the IP list.
 This simple setup allows you to mix and match easily.

-But if you want simpler access to specific functions, the package also provides that.
+If you want to use it as an external library, the package also provides that.
+The function ``query_ip`` relies on the same config files as ``know_your_ip`` and takes an IP address.
+We illustrate its use below.
+You can also get data from specific services.
 For instance, if you only care about getting the MaxMind data, use ``maxmind_geocode_ip``.
-And
+If you would like data from the abuseipdb, call the ``abuseipdb_api`` function, etc.
-if you would like data from the abuseipdb, call the ``abuseipdb_api`` function.
 These functions still rely on the global config and columns files.
 For examples of how to use the package, see `example.py <know_your_ip/examples/example.py>`__ or the jupyter notebook `example.ipynb <know_your_ip/examples/example.ipynb>`__.

 Brief Primer on Functionality